Mirza Abu Turab Akhundzade: Life

 He was born in 1817 in Baku.
 He received his primary education in the madrasa of Mirza Hasib Qudsi, and his higher religious education in the city of Medina.

 He published numerous articles on the pages of Azerbaijani newspapers and magazines, and was the author of books on the history and philosophy of religion.
 He was a supporter of progressive initiatives in the field of education and was closely acquainted with Haji Zeynalabdin Tagiyev.
-He gave his daughter to the Baku Muslim Women's School, which caused the anger and discontent of the believers.
+Furthermore, he gave his daughter to the Baku Muslim Women's School, which caused the anger and discontent of the believers.
 He died in 1910 and was buried in Mardakan, at the Pir Hasan Mausoleum.
 Zeynalabdin Tagiyev was buried nearby and, according to legend, he bequeathed to bury himself at the feet of Abuturab.